-Director: Midi Onodera Duration: 3:49 Country: Canada Year: 2022 Format: Super 8 original/Apple ProRes 422HQ Sound: Yes

-Ville, Quelle Ville?
-C'est à qui, ce ville? is a response to the 1984 film, Ville, Ville Quelle Ville? reflects a satirical view of city life, Quelle Ville?
-This original super 8 film documented commonplace and redundant.
-Urban life is portrayed various places in Toronto's east end and reflected as a series of rituals: coming of age in an environment upon a young woman's life in the city.
-38 years later, C'est à qui, ce ville? revisits many of the same shaped by generations, obscured by the constant barrage of everyday life.
-The film randomly locations and contemplates a more mature perspective on urban living.
-This film was shot on touches upon key events familiar to everyone in North America, a melting pot of human outdated super 8 stock which gives the image a patina of time passing.
-Musical score by Montrealexperiences.
-As in any city there is an aspect of alienation, here displayed through the eyes of a based artist and composer, Jackie Gallant. young woman caught in the web of her own daily existence.
-Back to Programming Page
+Director: Midi Onodera Duration: 3:49 Country: Canada Yea: 2022 Format: Super 8 original/Apple ProRes 422HQ Sound: Yes C'est à qui, ce ville? is a response to the 1984 film, Ville, Quelle Ville?
+This original super 8 film documented various places in Toronto's east end and reflected upon a young woman's life in the city.
+38 years later, C'est à qui, ce ville? revisits many of the same locations and contemplates a more mature perspective on urban living.
+This film was shot on outdated super 8 stock which gives the image a patina of time passing.
+Musical score by Montreal-based artist and composer, Jackie Gallant.